 “In misfortune,” answered Megara quietly, “what friend remains a friend?”

 “They did nothing to aid my family after all I did for them against the Minyans?”

 “Again I say, misfortune has no friends.”

-It was good for the would-be executioners that they had departed when they did, for now Heracles abandoned himself to wrath.
+It was good for the would-be executioners that they had departed when they had, for now Heracles abandoned himself to wrath.
 It was terrible to behold; his figure seemed to grow yet more in stature and to shine with his anger’s burning light.
-“I shall go and raze his upstart tyrant’s house and give it to the dogs to paw.
+“I shall go and raze this upstart tyrant’s house and give it to the dogs to paw.
 This bow shall slaughter him and all his minions.
-What should I defend if not my wife and sons and my old father?
+What should I defend if not my wife and sons and my dear old father?
 Farewell, my labors!
 Wrongly I preferred you over them.
-Was this bravery, to do Eurystheus’s bidding and contend with lions and hydras, and not to struggle for my children’s lives?”
+Was this bravery, to do Eurystheus’s bidding and contend with lions and hydras, and not to protect my children?”

-But Amphitryon, who had enjoyed the reunion in serene silence, now reached out a hand to restrain him.
-“My son, it is like you to love your friends and hate your foes.
+But Amphitryon, who until now had enjoyed the reunion in serene silence, reached out a hand to restrain him.
+“My son, it is like you to love your family and hate your foes.
 But do not act too fast.”